dfelinto/blender-manual/manual/constraints/tracking/locked_track.rst

  .. warning::

-   FIXME - warning body below

 	If you choose the same axis for *To* and *Lock*, the constraint will no longer be functional (red state).